mwangiKibui/aws-sdk-node.js-s3-graphql/index.md

 region=//the region from the URL. e.g us-east-2
 ```

-- After setting the region, we are good to proceed to the next step.
+- After setting the region, we are good for the next step.

 ### Setting up the development server

-To set up the development server, clone this [Github repository](remember to enter a link here).
-In the repository, in the `src` directory, there is the start, and final folder.
-Through out the article, we will be working on the start folder.
-In case you encounter an error or you want to compare your code feel free to check the final folder.
+To set up the development server, clone this [Github repository](https://github.com/mwangiKibui/aws-sdk-node.js-s3-graphql).
+In the repository, in the `src` directory, there is the start and final folder.
+Throughout the article, we will be working on the start folder.
+In case you encounter an error or you want to compare your code, feel free to check the final folder.

-From the `Key File` you downloaded copy the data to `.env` file appropriately.
+From the `Key File` you downloaded copy the data to the `.env` file appropriately.
 Ensure you match the names so that there is no conflict.

-In the cloned folder, run the following command to install the neccessary dependencies:
+In the cloned folder, run the following command to install the necessary dependencies:

 ```bash
 npm install